U-Visa Psychological Evaluations in Oklahoma

 We document what you are still carrying.

-Ala Therapy Collective provides psychological evaluations for victims of crime petitioning for U nonimmigrant status (the U-Visa).
+Ala Therapy Collective provides psychological evaluations for victims of crime petitioning for U nonimmigrant status (the U-Visa), filed on Form I-918.
 We work with petitioners and immigration attorneys across Oklahoma through secure telehealth, and we also serve clients in California, Hawaii, Massachusetts, Texas, and Utah.

 A U-Visa petition asks USCIS to recognize that you were the victim of a qualifying crime, that you cooperated with law enforcement, and that the crime caused you substantial harm.
 A strong evaluation documents that harm in clinical terms, so it counts as evidence rather than just your account of it.